Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: Formulation of the problem

 \begin{theorem}[\cite{DHP11,HP09}] There exists a weakly compact set $\mathcal{P}$ of probability measures on $(\Omega,\mathcal{B}(\Omega))$, such that

 \end{theorem}

 Now, we define capacity

 A set $A\in\mathcal{B}(\Omega)$ is polar if $c(A)=0$.
 A property holds quasi-surely (q.s.) if it holds outside a polar set.
-In the following, we do not distinguish between two random variables $X$ and $Y$ if $X=Y$ q.s.
+In what follows, we do not distinguish between two random variables $X$ and $Y$ if $X=Y$ q.s.

 \begin{definition} Let $M_{G}^{0}(0,T)$ be the collection of processes of the following form: for a given partition $\{t_{0},\cdot\cdot\cdot,t_{N}\}$ of $[0,T]$,

 where $\xi_{i}\in L_{ip}(\Omega_{t_{i}})$, $i=0,1,2,\cdot\cdot\cdot,N-1$.
 For each $p\geq1$, denote by $M_{G}^{p}(0,T)$ the completion of $M_{G}^{0}(0,T)$ under the norm $||\eta||_{M_{G}^{p}}:=\left(\mathbb{\hat{E}}[\int_{0}^{T}|\eta_{t}|^{p}dt]\right)^{1/p}$. \end{definition}